SPINAL REHABILITATION AND MANAGEMENT

 Why Auckland Physiotherapy?

 Although some physiotherapists’ may be aware of this condition, very few have had much exposure to Ankylosing Spondylitis.
-Auckland Physiotherapy (is lucky) to have a highly skilled Rheumatology physiotherapist as part of their team.
-You will be in the hands of a most skilled physiotherapist when attending Auckland Physiotherapy.
+Auckland Physiotherapy are lucky to have a highly skilled Rheumatology physiotherapists as part of their team.

 Many people may suffer from cervicogenic headaches and not know about what causes them or that they can be successfully treated with physiotherapy.